 To complete your Medical Services Plan application, you will have to gain a Photo British Columbia Services Card.
-This you can pick up from an Insurance Corporation of British Columbia driver license office.
+You can pick it up from an Insurance Corporation of British Columbia driver’s license office.
 At this office, you will need the following documentation.

 - You will have to give two identification proofs, one of them must be primary proof.

-- You must have proof of a residence in the state of British Columbia.
+- You must have proof of residence in the state of British Columbia.

 - Your photograph will be taken.